matter-labs/tutorials/TUTORIAL.md

 ## Introduction

-In this tutorial, we go through an example of how to implement the daily spending limit feature with Account Abstraction wallet on zkSync.
+In this tutorial, we go through an example of implementing the daily spending limit feature with the Account Abstraction wallet on zkSync.
 We will build `SpendLimit` contract inherited from an account contract and prevents it from spending ETH more than the limit amount preliminarily set by the account.

 ## Prerequisite

-The project in this tutorial is implemented based on zkSync's Account Abstraction which you can learn on [the existing tutorial](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html).
+The project in this tutorial is implemented based on zkSync's Account Abstraction, which you can learn on [the existing tutorial](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html).
 Hence, it is encouraged to finish that tutorial first and read [the basics of Account Abstraction](https://v2-docs.zksync.io/dev/developer-guides/aa.html) on zkSync.

 ## Installing dependencies